-As you are aware, kneecap instability is problematic, and in your situation, I have recommended a ligament reconstruction to help stabilise the joint.
+Kneecap instability is problematic, and in some situations, I recommend a ligament reconstruction to help stabilise the joint.
 This procedure is called a Medial PatelloFemoral Ligament (MPFL) reconstruction.
 The procedure is minimally invasive, meaning smaller incisions, less scarring and less post-operative pain.
 Minimally invasive procedures also facilitate early rehabilitation and a faster recovery.

 MPFL Reconstruction: Day of Surgery